-The mission of Hugh’s Gardens is simple: to utilize sustainable practices throughout our entire operation; to promote a strong local economy; and to encourage consumers to invest in their health.
+The mission of Hugh’s Gardens to utilize sustainable practices throughout our entire operation; to promote a strong local economy; and to encourage consumers to invest in their health.

-There are many other standards that must be met to maintain organic certification from both a production and a storage and handling standpoint.
+There are many other standards that must be met to maintain organic certification from both a production and a storage/handling standpoint.
 For more information, please feel free to contact us at Hugh’s Gardens.

 Not only is a healthy environment great for the surrounding communities, but the production and consumption of locally grown produce has major financial impacts.
 It is estimated that twice the amount of money spent on local produce (and other locally produced goods) stays in the community.
 One economic researcher likens money to blood, “…it needs to keep moving around to keep the economy going.”
 Hugh’s Gardens is pleased to encourage a thriving local economy through various means: seeds are mostly purchased from local suppliers, equipment and other supplies are purchased locally, taxes are paid to local governments, and many employment opportunities are created from the field to the storage and wash plant to the end market where the consumer is reached.
-It is estimated that Hugh’s Gardens directly leads to the employment of about 20 jobs and supports over 40 local business—not including all the stores, restaurants, and schools the produce can be found in.
-Hugh’s Gardens is also proud to partner with the Farm to School programs of the Red River Valley and in the Minneapolis/St. Paul area.
-This partnership not only provides healthy food for many students who may not have regular access, but also increases education and awareness to how food is raised and the many benefits local fruits and vegetables offer.
+An estimated 20 jobs and over 40 local businesses are supported by the existence of Hugh’s Gardens.
+We are also proud to partner with the Farm to School programs of the Red River Valley and the Minneapolis/St. Paul school districts.
+This partnership not only provides healthy food for many students who may not have regular access but also increases education and awareness about how food is raised and the many benefits local fruits and vegetables have to offer.

 You will feel healthier when you increase your intake of fruits and vegetables.
 You will be healthier when you increase your intake of fruits and vegetables—especially when they are locally and organically grown.

 As Hugh’s Gardens mostly supplies potatoes, here are some statistics that are important for one to know.
-In general, a medium sized plain potato has only: 160 calories, is naturally fat and cholesterol free, contains 4 grams of fiber, 4 grams of protein, and offers other nutrients such as vitamin B6, vitamin C, iron, and has even more potassium than a banana.
+In general, a medium-sized plain potato has only: 160 calories, is naturally fat and cholesterol-free, contains 4 grams of fiber, 4 grams of protein, and offers other nutrients such as vitamin B6, vitamin C, iron, and has even more potassium than a banana.
 Specialty potatoes such as purple and pink potatoes are also high in antioxidants.
 As stated before, about 35 different pesticides have been found on conventional potatoes: 6 are known or probable carcinogens, 12 have suspected hormone disruptors, 7 contain neurotoxins, 6 have developmental or reproductive toxins, and 9 are honeybee toxins.
-Hugh’s Gardens opinion is that it is up to the consumer to do the research and make an informed decision on what farms and business’ they wish to support and what they want to put in their body.
-With the constant application of chemicals to the human body in various aspects, Hugh’s Gardens is proud to offer produce that is pure and naturally raised and stored.
+Our Huckleberry Gold specialty potatoes are not only higher in antioxidants, but are also unlike most other varieties due to them having a "low glycemic index" making it a great potato to consume for those who have diabetes.
+Consumers should research to better understand the impacts of large scale agricultural practices in order to better make informed decisions on what farms and business’ they wish to support and what food they wish to consume.
+With the constant application of chemicals to the human body in various aspects, Hugh’s Gardens is proud to offer produce that is naturally raised and stored.